 - Instant Pot Steamer Rack

-- Season the fresh chicken breasts in a mixing bowl with the sea salt, black pepper, garlic powder and Italian Seasoning or the spices of your choice.
+Place 4 fresh chicken breasts into a mixing bowl, then season them with 1 teaspoon of sea salt, 1 teaspoon of black pepper, 1 teaspoon of garlic powder and 1 teaspoon of Italian Seasoning or 4 teaspoons of the spices of your choice.
 Be sure to get the chicken breasts evenly coated on all sides.

-- Add chicken breasts in a single layer to the Steamer Rack or Steamer Basket, making sure it’s up out of the water.
+Add boneless chicken breasts in a single layer to the Steamer Rack or Steamer Basket, making sure it’s up out of the water.

-- Serve your juicy Instant Pot Chicken breasts with your favorite side dishes.
+Serve your tender pressure cooker chicken breast with your favorite side dishes.

 Tips for Perfect Instant Pot Chicken Breasts